minnay/minnayao.github.io/pairing.md

 - Realise that it is a hard thing to do!

-- Not everyone is born with the skill. you need to learn if you want it to be effective
+- Not everyone is born with the skill.
+You need to learn if you want it to be effective

 - It will take time to pay off